ethereum/eth2.0-pm/interop/deposit_contract_testnets/README.md

 To connect to the testnet, the user should either pass the entire file as a command-line parameter named `--bootstrap-file` or she should specify the individual entries with a repeatable command-line parameter named `--bootstrap-node`.

 `deposit_contract.txt` is a single-line text file with the address of the testnet's deposit contract on the Görli network.
 To connect to the testnet, the user should specify the address as a command-line parameter named `--deposit-contract`.
+If the used constants preset specifies a non-empty value for the `DEPOSIT_CONTRACT_ADDRESS` constant, it should be used as the default value for this parameter.
+The supplied address consists of 20 bytes encoded in hex form and prefixed with "0x".

 The `genesis.ssz` represents the genesis state snapshot.
 The user should specify the path to this file with a command-line parameter named `--state-snapshot`.

-The `config.yaml` file is optional and it specifies the [Eth2 constants parameters](https://github.com/ethereum/eth2.0-specs/tree/dev/configs) used by the testnet.
-When no config file is present, it should be assumed that the testnet is using the `minimal` config.
-Users are expected to check each client's documentation for instructions regarding the usage of config preset files.
-Config presets are usually specified either at build-time or at run-time depending on the client.

 Any additional information and instructions for interacting with the specific testnet can be provided in a README file in the same folder.